docusign/code-examples-powershell/PAYMENTS_INSTALLATION.md

-# Configure a DocuSign payment gateway
+# Configure a payment gateway

 DocuSign offers built-in connections to multiple payment gateways.
 The payments code example uses a developer account via the Stripe gateway service.